 The inclusion of water was an element that was important in the garden.
 The sound of water is a sensory feature that can be subtly included into the garden in a clean contemporary fashion.

 When looking down the garden the left hand side currently had no usage to it, so to bring a sense of purpose, through function and aesthetic back to this part of the garden we created a journey through the garden that includes this part of the space.
 This creates additional seating and locating the new storage/green house into this corner provides a means of reintroducing this portion of the garden.

 Contemporary timber artwork is used to provide additional visual interest as well as to help define shapes and add real personality and flair to the garden.

 In terms of planting, our clients expressed a desire for a fresh, lush and bold scheme of fairly low maintenance planting that would look attractive throughout the year whilst still including some seasonal variation and interest, that would allow them to potter and get involved with small pleasurable gardening tasks.

 A selection of evergreen and architectural species of plants provides the main structure, whilst a mix of grasses and a select palette of perennials provide spikes of colour to display a variety of interest throughout the year.

 The planting is important, and compliments and balances the clean hard landscaping.

-Lighting adds an exciting dimension to the whole garden, making it not only useable on summer evenings, but also visually accessible in winter months.
+Lighting adds an exciting dimension to the whole garden, making it not only usable on summer evenings, but also visually accessible in winter months.

 Inset lighting to the paving, raised bed wall lights and up lighting to the structural planting, artwork and water feature creates brilliant effects.
 However, with the use of different circuits, a subtler feel can be achieved, according to the mood and occasion.